apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 Prerequisites to Importing Unmanaged Instances (vSphere)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are a few prerequisites to importing unmanaged Instances into CloudStack.
-Largely these are simply that the networks which you are going to
+Largely, these are simply that the network which you are going to
-attach the Instance in CloudStack need to already exist in CloudStack also the storage which an unmanaged Instance is on (before importing) and
+attach the Instance to in CloudStack need to already exist in CloudStack and also that the storage which an unmanaged Instance is located on (before importing) and
-also the storage which you wish the Instance to be on after importing must already have been added to CloudStack.
+also the storage which you wish the Instance to be on after importing (if different from the original storage) must already have been added to CloudStack as Primary Storage pools.

 Instances can be imported to isolated, shared or L2 networks.
 Instances can also be imported and then automatically migrated to storage in accordance with
 service offerings using the *migrateallowed* API parameter.